IouJenLiu/AFK/afk-q-babyai/README.md

 # Usage
-To reproduce the AFK results on all Q-BabyAI tasks, the ablation study, and the generalization study, please run the following:
+To train the AFK agent on Q-BabyAI, please run the following:
 ```shell
 cd run
 sh afk_qbabyai.sh